 Billing and Payment

-ENA would provide its demand charge invoice by the first (1st) day of each month for the upcoming month’s Demand Charge.
+ENA would provide its demand charge invoice by the first (1st) day of each month for the month’s Demand Charge.
 Lakeland would pay ENA the Monthly Demand Charge on or before the tenth (10th) day of such month.
-ENA would provide its commodity charge invoice by the tenth (10th) day of each month forall Commodity Charges due from the previous month.
+ENA would provide its commodity charge invoice by the tenth (10th) day of each month for the month’s Commodity Charges.
 Lakeland would pay ENA the Commodity Charge on or before the twentieth (20th) day of such month.
-Any liquidated damages and buyback arrangements would be settled on a monthly basis.
+Any replacement gas cost and buyback arrangements would be settled on a monthly basis.
 Interest on unpaid amounts would accrue from the date such payments were due at a rate equal to LIBOR plus 2%.

 Replacement Gas Provisions